Please read this thoroughly

 Dealing with loose adapters or mounts

 The modular architecture of Project Cedrus has some significant advantages.
 Mainly, every mast built since 2018 (launch customer production) is still in service today, as far as I’m aware.
 Abuse loads from groundings, hard landings from incomplete tricks, or even transport events have destroyed adapters or mounts yet caused minor repairable damage to masts over the last few years.
 A modular architecture eliminates the need to scrap an entire, expensive, carbon mast.
 However, there have been a couple instances of unreported damage to a mast, and continued use, which led to loss of equipment.
 If your adapter or your lightweight plate continues to loosen while riding, it is likely one of two things.
 1) Hardware can wear out.
 If the bolts strain and fatigue, thread pitch can change, rendering them impossible to stay tight.
 This is rare, but it can happen, and it’s important to be aware of it.
 Replacement hardware kits are available on the site.
 2) The two aluminum surfaces at each end of the mast are precision machined to interface with adapters/mounts.
 If these surfaces are damaged, and the joining components are no longer planar and parallel at the interface, there will be increased bending loads in attachment screws.
 These surfaces can be damaged in groundings, or caused by continued use of the mast with loose bolts.
 If the adapter or the mount rocks back and forth on the ends of the mast, it can cause damage to these surfaces.
 This is easily repairable damage!
-Simply send the mast back to me, and I will machine the surface(s) flat again, apply corrosion prevention treatment, and send the mast back at no cost to you.
+Simply purchase a mast functional repair, and I will machine the surface(s) flat again, apply corrosion prevention treatment, and send the mast back.
 Checking flatness of the surfaces is easy: simply find a straight metal object (ruler, square, calipers, etc) and place them on the surface to ensure there is contact along the entire length of the object.
 If the edges of the aluminum round off, revealing a visible gap between the straight edge and the mast, the surface needs to be repaired.
 You can check both directions (for/aft) as well as side-to-side.
 If the head of the mast does not fit into the strong mount, it is likely due to this same damage.
 Images below show a flatness check of an in-service mast.

 To perform a flatness check, simply place a straight edge on the aluminum surface and check for any gaps.
 Try different locations and orientations of the edge to ensure an adequate inspection.
 This image shows a perfectly flat and planar surface.